ayamohamedai/real-estate-ai-chatbot/bug_report.md

 ---
-name: "🐛 Bug Report"
+name: 🐛 Bug Report
-about: "Report a bug to help us improve the chatbot"
+about: Report a bug to help us improve the chatbot
 title: "[BUG] Brief description of the bug"
 labels: bug
 assignees: ""
 ---

 ## 🐛 Bug Description
-> A clear and concise description of what the bug is.
+A clear and concise description of what the bug is.

----

 ## 📋 Steps to Reproduce
 1. Go to '...'